LikeStrangersDo/Gongda_Python_summary/README.md

 1. Pandas: https://pandas.pydata.org/docs/user_guide/index.html#user-guide
 2. Matplotlib: https://matplotlib.org/index.html
 3. Xarray: http://xarray.pydata.org/en/stable/index.html

+## Suggestions for beginners
+After knowing some basics, jump to Numpy and Pandas directly.
+Then you will be able to use Python in your research very soon!
+Ignore anything irrelevant, see suggestions from [Jiawei Zhuang (author of GEOS-Chem Python)](https://github.com/geoschem/GEOSChem-python-tutorial#how-to-learn-python).
+You can use [Python IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) to help you edit and manage your codes: [PyCharm](https://www.jetbrains.com/pycharm/), [Spyder](https://www.spyder-ide.org/),[Jupyter Notebook](https://jupyter.org/), [JupyterLab](https://jupyter.org/), and many others.
+You can also go on without any of them.

 ## Learn by doing it
 Goolge your questions, you can always find same or simliar ones online, particularly on Stack Overflow: https://stackoverflow.com/.